borisdivjak/LaunchPad-for-Maschine/README.md

 ### Sync pattern changes to your beat by toggling the 'keys' button
 Press the keys button once to turn beat sync on (the button starts to blink) then again to turn it off.
 When in beat sync mode, the patterns will change according to the 'perform grid' setting in Maschine.
 You can change this setting to '1 bar' if you want your patterns to change at the end of a sigle bar, or 'scene' if you prefer them to change when the entire pattern/scene has played out.

+### Enable MIDI change for Scenes in Maschine to update the LaunchPad with each scene change

+When you change the scenes within the Maschine software or using your Maschine controller, it's possible to update the patterns on your LaunchPad with each scene change.
+To enable this, you need to enable 'MIDI change' for Scenes in your Maschine software.

+1. In Maschine, go to 'Edit > MIDI change'
+2. Under 'Scene' change trigger to 'MIDI note'
+3. Leave 'Source' as 'None' and change channel to 10

 # Using this script with other LaunchPads